Daniel-Ho986/campsite/README.md

 - **Pagination & Search**: Smooth user experience with paginated and searchable listings.

 ### User Management
-- **Authentication**: User registration, login, and logout handled by Passport.js.
+- **Authentication**: User registration, login, and logout are handled by Passport.js.
 - **Authorization**: Protected routes and resources, ensuring only authorized users can perform certain actions.
 - **Profile Management**: Update profiles and change passwords.